sachinraja/zod-to-ts/README.md

 }
 ```

-##### Option 2 - resolve enums.
+##### Option 2
+Resolve enums.
 This is the same as before, but you just need to pass an option:

 ```ts
 const TreeTSType = zodToTs(TreeSchema, { resolveNativeEnums: true })